learn-co-curriculum/phrg-jenkins/README.md

 ![Blue Ocean Overcommit Logs](https://raw.githubusercontent.com/powerhome/phrg-jenkins/master/Overcommit-Logs.png?raw=true "Blue Ocean Overcommit Logs")

-In each stage, a number of processes will execute.
-To

-wip...

 As Nitro grows, the answer to the question can vary.
 To get a full picture of our [Jenkin's pipeline](https://jenkins.io/doc/book/pipeline/), check out the `Jenkinsfile` located on the root of `nitro-web`.
 This file is written in [Groovy](http://groovy-lang.org/), a Java-syntax-compatible object-oriented programming language that was modeled off of features in Ruby.
 (There is even a [Groovy on Grails](https://grails.org/) Java framework that models `Ruby on Rails`).